Near Resonant Approximation of the Rotating Stratified Boussinesq system on a 3-Torus

+In the case $k_3^4 - m_3^4 \neq 0,$ the critical points in the $k_i$-direction are among the roots of a polynomial of degree 10 in $\ck_i$, which proves \eqref{claimi} in that context.
+Otherwise, $F$ is constant in $k_i$ and \eqref{claimi} still holds.
+Then, using \eqref{claimi}, we sum \eqref{k3sum} over $k_1\in\Z$ with $|\ck_1|\leq |\cn|$, to deduce that:

-\end{theorem} \end{subsection} \begin{subsection}{Some properties of FFF interactions under near resonance condition} We begin this subsection with a lemma on the possible choices of signs for a near resonant FFF triplet.
-As it turns out, the simple bound $\omega_k >\delta$, in the Boussinesq approximation context, leads to a simplification in comparison to the rotating Navier-Stokes case in \cite{BCZNS}. \begin{lemma} Consider $\sigma_1,\sigma_2,\sigma_3 \in \{\pm\}$ and the ordered dispersion relation values $\omega_1 \geq \omega_2 \geq \omega_3 > \delta\ge0$.
+A further summation of \eqref{areaL1} over $k_2 \in \Z$ with $| \ck_2 |\leq |\cn|,$ combined with \eqref{claimi}, up to an exchange between integrals and sums when necessary, then yields the result. \end{proof} \end{subsection} \begin{subsection}{Some properties of FFF interactions under near resonance condition} We begin this subsection with a lemma on the possible choices of signs for a near resonant FFF triplet.
+As it turns out, the simple bound $\omega_k >\delta$, in the rotating stratified Boussinesq context, leads to a simplification in comparison to the rotating Navier-Stokes case in \cite{BCZNS}. \begin{lemma} Consider $\sigma_1,\sigma_2,\sigma_3 \in \{\pm\}$ and the ordered dispersion relation values $\omega_1 \geq \omega_2 \geq \omega_3 > \delta\ge0$.
 If the near resonance condition

 holds true, then we necessarily have